With U.S. tariffs looming, China drums up hope for a partial trade deal

 Surprised by the move, Chinese government officials told Reuters on the eve of talks that they had lowered expectations for significant progress.

-Friday's China Daily editorial also warned that "pessimism is still justified", noting that the talks would finish just three days before Washington is due to impose harsh new tariffs on $250 billion worth of Chinese imports.
+Friday's China Daily editorial also warned that "pessimism is still justified", noting that the talks would finish just three days before Washington is due to raise tariffs on $250 billion worth of Chinese imports.

 The negotiations were the "only window" to end deteriorating relations, it added.